 Don’t do it.
 One of the fastest ways to get a rejection is to pitch your book as a collection of entries from a diary or journal you kept or a family member kept, or letters sent and received.

-Okay, maybe if you’re a celebrity, notorious for some reason, or otherwise in the public eye, perhaps these materials will hold interest to a general readership.
-But for the most part, a collection of journal entries is going to elicit a yawn from those in publishing.
+If you’re a celebrity, notorious for some reason, or otherwise in the public eye, these materials may hold interest to a general readership.
+But for the most part, a collection of journal entries is going to elicit a quick rejection from those in publishing.

 Your memoir is really an autobiography.

-This happens about half the time I read a memoir chapter outline or synopsis: it begins in childhood and ends in the present day.
+This happens the majority of the time I read a memoir chapter outline or synopsis: it begins in childhood and ends in the present day.
 In other words, it looks more like an autobiography.

 Most memoirs should be limited to telling a story about a particular period in time.
-A distinctive lens or angle is applied—which means many chapters (and characters) of your life will not enter into the picture.
-While many phases of your life may be referenced, or there might be flashbacks or flash-forwards, the narrative ought to have a clear focus, or a beginning-middle-end, that isn’t defined by the day you were born and the day you started to write your life story.
+A distinctive lens or angle is applied, and many facets or times of your life will not enter into the picture.
+You might use flashbacks or flash-forwards to include critical moments, but even so, the narrative must have a clear focus, or a beginning-middle-end, that isn’t defined by the day you were born and the day you started to write your life story.

-Sometimes you can get away with something very broad ranging indeed, but it requires a skilled storyteller, who knows how to weave together scenes to create a cohesive narrative.
+Sometimes you can get away with something very broad ranging, but it requires tremendous skill.

 You’ve written a series of vignettes.